Skip to content

 The FX Chains button and the plugin slots in the FX Chain window work just like a plugin slot in many DAWs: Click the name to open the window, click the arrows to select a different FX Chain or plugin.

 To get started, open the desktop window by clicking the ListenHub icon in the menu bar and click .
 You'll see the FX Chain window.
-Give the FX Chain a name and, if you're working on a laptop, select which audio device to use the FX Chain with.
+Give the FX Chain a name and, if you're changing between output audio devices, select which audio device to use the FX Chain with.
 ListenHub will load that FX Chain for you when the device is plugged in.

 Click "No Plugin" to open the plugin menu and select a plugin.
 Each plugin is scanned the first time it's used, to ensure it's stable, so the plugin window will take a second or so to open.
 In future, the plugin will insert and open quickly.